Kerala Blasters FC Reserves and Academy: Kerala Blasters U-15

 Kerala Blasters Under-15 side currently participates in the Ernakulam District Youth League.
 They had played the Hero Juniors League (Elite U15) and the Kerala U15 Academy League in the past.
 The team had a good run in the 2018–19 season of the Hero Juniors League as they made it to the semi-finals of the competition.
-The team is currently head coached by Noor, who also serves as the assistant manager of the under-18 team of the Blasters.
+The team is currently head coached by Rohan Shah, who also serves as the assistant manager of the under-18 team of the Blasters.